Written by Editorial Team

-- Very good source of proteins: Tofu is considered as a very good source of protein because it contains all eight essential amino acids.
+Tofu is considered a very good source of protein because it contains all eight essential amino acids.
 Around 100 gm of Tofu contains 8 g of protein, which is 16% of the daily requirement.
 We all know how important protein is for the growth and development of your baby in the womb.
-So tofu is a good source for this
+So tofu is a good source for this.

 Omega-3 fatty acids are beneficial in more ways than one.
 It helps in the brain development of the fetus.
 It also helps prevent blood clots and reduce the impact of bad cholesterol.
 Now, fishes are a great source of Omega-3 fatty acids.
-However, if you are allergic to fish, or do not like its taste, then tofu is a great substitute
+However, if you are allergic to fish, or do not like its taste, then tofu is a great substitute.

 100 gm of tofu will take care of 35% of your daily calcium requirement.
 That’s nearly half!
 And calcium is very important for the bone development of your fetus.
-It also strengthens your bone, as your body goes through a number of pregnancy-related changes
+It also strengthens your bone, as your body goes through a number of pregnancy-related changes.

-Tofu is also rich in manganese, copper, iron and selenium.
+Tofu is also rich in manganese, copper, iron, and selenium.
 Each of these nutrients plays a specific role in pregnancy.

 Another important point in favor of tofu is that it has a great texture, and does not have any strong taste.
 This is good news for pregnant women who are having problems with strong smell and taste.